 I’ve Been Injured In A Collision.
 What Should I Do First?

-Following an accident of any kind, the most important step that you can take is to look after your own health.
-For example, if you were in a car crash and you feel dizzy or pain, it is advised to stay in the car until 911 is called and emergency help arrives.
-Regardless, however, of the type of accident, the first thing you should do is to talk to a medical professional—even if you don’t feel pain.
-In some situations, symptoms may be masked or may not surface for hours or even days.
-Beyond the need to take care of yourself, delaying medical treatment could cause future complications for your case.
+Following a collision of any kind, the most important step you can take is to look after your own health.
+The first thing you should do is to talk to a medical professional, even if you don’t feel pain.
+In some situations, symptoms of a severe injury may not surface for hours or even days.
+Delaying medical treatment could also cause problems for your case.

 How Do I Know If I Have A Personal Injury Case?

 In most situations, four elements justify pursuing a personal injury claim.
 First, the defendant must have had some sort of responsibility toward you, such as driving safely.
 Second, you must prove that the defendant somehow breached that duty, such as violating traffic laws.
 Third, you must show that you suffered significant harm.
 Fourth, you must illustrate that the other party caused this harm through their actions.
 Your lawyer will assist you with proving each element.